vuex-orm/vuex-orm/docs/guide/prologue/getting-started.md

 import Vue from 'vue'
 import Vuex from 'vuex'
-import VuexORM from '@vuex-orm/core' import User from './User' import Post from './Post'
+import VuexORM from '@vuex-orm/core' import User from '@/models//User' import Post from '@/models/Post'

 Vue.use(Vuex)

-// Create new instance of Database. const database = new VuexORM.Database()
+// Create a new instance of Database. const database = new VuexORM.Database()

 // Register Models to Database.